Final episode of The Colbert Report: Ratings

 The episode was watched by 2.481 million viewers on its initial broadcast, making it the most watched episode ever in the show's history.
-The finale was the most watched cable program of the night in its time slot, beating The Daily Show, which was seen by 2.032 million viewers.
+The finale was the most-watched cable program of the night in its time slot, beating The Daily Show, which was seen by 2.032 million viewers.

 Tributes

 Chris Hardwick paid tribute to Colbert in that night's episode of @midnight, which aired immediately after this final episode on the same network.
-Hardwick opened the show by showing a clip from the November 6, 2014, episode of @midnight in which Colbert had made a special appearance.
-In Colbert's honor Hardwick asked his guests to name the "three most American words they can think of" as the first game.
+Hardwick opened the show by showing a @midnight clip from November 6, 2014, in which Colbert had made a special appearance.
+In Colbert's honor, Hardwick asked his guests to name the "three most American words they can think of" as the first game.

 Critical reception

 The show was well received by critics and fans alike.
-As of 2022, the episode has an average IMDB rating of 8.5 compared to its overall 9-year series rating of 8.4.
+As of 2022, the episode has an average IMDb rating of 8.5, compared to its overall nine-year series rating of 8.4.

-Because Colbert had already booked in his slot on The Late Show with Stephen Colbert, the episode's finale blended facetious sentimentality with genuine tribute (such as Colbert's use of Neutral Milk Hotel's "Holland, 1945" in tribute to his dead family members, which was admired by critics).
+Because Colbert had already booked in his slot on The Late Show with Stephen Colbert, the episode's finale blended facetious sentimentality with genuine tribute (such as Colbert's use of Neutral Milk Hotel's "Holland, 1945" in tribute to his late family members, which was admired by critics).

 The Guardian wrote, "It was the perfect way to say goodbye, with his narcissistic character riding off into the great beyond, to live forever in the minds and actions of his fans."